glasswalk3r/Linux-Info/README.md

 Linux::Info is a fork from [Sys::Statistics::Linux](http://search.cpan.org/~bloonix/Sys-Statistics-Linux/) distribution.

-Sys::Statistics::Linux is a front-end module and gather different linux system information like processor workload, memory usage, network and disk statistics and a lot more.
+Linux::Info is a front-end module to gather different linux system information like processor workload, memory usage, network and disk statistics and a lot more.
 Refer the documentation of the distribution modules to get more information about all possible